 *214C: Summons Akiha, she walks forwards a bit and does a kick which wall-slams.
 Opponents often have the tendency to jump to the air where she cannot bother them, anticipate this and try to catch them off guard, air throwing would be a nice solution.
 Akiha also blocks the opponent’s movement and can destroy traps or eat projectiles for you.

 *623A: Has a high horizontal hitbox and upper body invincibility.
 Your solution for when opponents are directly above you.
-No combo-ability unless it is a counter hit.
+Convert into a combo on counter-hit only.

 Like most of the cast in this fast paced game, offense is where H V-Sion shines.
 You have many different ways to mix-up your attacks mid chain, and many ways to reset your offence and keep the pressure.

 Summons will help you with your okizeme, always use them after a knockdown.

 Recommended mindless basic chain for beginners to start offense: 2A 5B 5C 5A6A

 In case of a hit, follow up with: A 6C -> dash -> 6C 2C into either 5C 3C j.B j.C -> jump cancel -> j.B j.C -> air ender or a summon setup.
 It has great corner carry and nice damage.
 Note that 5A6A will whiff if you start the chain from too far, you may want to take a look at the “Practical Combos” videos linked above for more advanced and situation specific followups if you want to take your game to the next level.